LOVE-DOCTOR/MultiTrain/README.md

                 y_test=y_test,
-                split_self=True, #always set this to true if you used the traditional train_test_split show_train_score=True, #only set this to true if you want to compare train equivalent of all the metrics shown on the dataframe return_best_model=True, #setting this to True means that you'll get a dataframe containing only the best performing model excel=True #when this parameter is set to true, an spreadsheet report of the training is stored in your current working directory
+                split_self=True, #always set this to true if you used the traditional train_test_split show_train_score=True, #only set this to true if you want to compare train equivalent of all the metrics shown on the dataframe return_best_model=None, #Set a metric here to sort the resulting dataframe by the best performing model based on the metric excel=True #when this parameter is set to true, an spreadsheet report of the training is stored in your current working directory
               )
 ```